Adding an Automatic Database Log Backup Schedule to a Schedule Policy

 The Detect file or log activity every parameter ensures that the software does not frequently run the job.
 The software does not check the database threshold options during this interval.

-The Run the backup every parameter ensures that the software backs up the logs even when the database threshold options have not been met.
+The Force a backup every parameter ensures that the software backs up the logs even when the database threshold options have not been met.
 For example, if the parameter is set to 24 hours and the software has not run an automatic log backup in that time, the software will start a backup without checking the database options.

 When the Detect file or log activity every interval expires, the software checks to see if the database qualifies for a backup based on the log disk usage.

-When the Run the backup every interval expires, the software checks to see if the database has been backed up.
+When the Force a backup every interval expires, the software checks to see if the database has been backed up.
 The software looks at the finish time and if it happened during the Detect file or log activity every interval.

 If you assign this schedule type to a subclient that has no backups prior to the assignment, the first backup runs irrespective of the database threshold options.

-The following best practices apply to all the agents:
+The following best practices apply to all the supported agents:

 - Set a low Detect file or log activity every interval.
 For example, set a minimum interval of 15 minutes.

-- Set a Run the backup every interval that is less than the time interval between running two backup
+- Set the Force a backup every interval that is less than the time interval between running two backups.

 - Set the option to perform a back up when the log destination fills up to 50%-80%.
 The actual value depends on your storage size.